The Dashboard gives you a snapshot of what’s going on in your business.

 Requires supervisor, manager, or account holder access privileges.

 - To sync the schedule to your favorite calendar app, click Message Staff.

-- To view the schedule for a specific location, click All Locations, then select the location.
+- To view the schedule for a specific schedule, click All Scheduels, then select the schedule.

 - To view up to 100 shifts, click Expand.